tkdesign/jselimore/README.md

 npm run dist
 ```

-This will process the source code from the `src` directory and create a distribution suitable for various environments.
+This will process the source code from the `src` directory and create a compiled JS file suitable for direct use in HTML pages.

 ### How to use jsElimore